 There are no standard dosages for bitter melon as a medical treatment at this time.

 You may find bitter melon in its natural vegetable form, as a supplement, and even as a tea.
 Keep in mind that supplements aren’t regulated by the FDA and don’t have to adhere to any stringent standards prior to being sold.

 You shouldn’t use bitter melon as a supplement without consulting your doctor.

 Use bitter melon with caution beyond occasional use in your diet.
 Bitter melon can cause side effects and interfere with other medications.

 Some of the risks and complications of bitter melon include:

-- Mixing with other drugs to alter their effectiveness
+- problems due to mixing with other drugs to alter effectiveness

 Bitter melon consumed occasionally as a fruit or vegetable may be a healthy addition to your diet.
 More research is needed to make connections between the varied forms of bitter melon and the treatment of medical conditions.